sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

-Then after researching father I found datasets that fellows Logistic curve will not work well with  `TSFMs` There is good paper published by Yoosoon Chang, Bibo Jiang, and Joon Y. Park called [Nonstationary Logistic Regression](https://pdfs.semanticscholar.org/d6ff/fb23e6e47c77e53179154bf26dbeb10c00bc.pdf) in which
 After doing all the I ended up using using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/) package.